raganwald/raganwald.github.com/_posts/2017-04-10-foldl-foldr.md

 Let's write our own fold, `foldl`.

-Here's a recursive version that uses destructuring.
+Here's a recursive version.
 Thanks to almost every implementation of JavaScript punting on tail recursion optimization, there's no easy way to write a version that doesn't consume the stack in proportion to the number of elements being folded.

 But from a discussion perspective, the structure will pay off in a few moments: